Graduate School

 Final Examination

-After completion of or while concurrently registered for all work required by the program, the student must pass a final doctoral examination that may be written in part but must include an oral examination.
+After completion of or while concurrently registered for all work required by the program, the student must pass a final doctoral examination that may include a written component but must include an oral examination.
 The final oral examination must be scheduled in the Graduate School office at least two weeks prior to the date of the examination.
-All incomplete course work appearing on the program of study must be completed prior to scheduling the final oral examination.
+All incomplete coursework appearing on the program of study must be completed prior to scheduling the final oral examination.

 The final oral examination consists of a public thesis defense followed by a closed session of the examining committee with the candidate.
 Under normal circumstances, the final oral examination should be scheduled for two hours.